Joao-Branco/Off_boardpy/README.md

 # Off_boardpy

-This is the package to run the SITL simulation
+This is the package to run the SITL simulation.
+To implement all CIAFA architecture see [Felix](https://github.com/mg-felix/sitl-simulations)

 # Install before start